braxtonb/rate-limiter/README.md

 For any other commands, run `npm run ntl` to see choices available.

-*Note, if the Express.js server is built and run without docker-compose ensure the `REDIS_CONNECTION_STRING` environment variable is provided.*
+*Note, if the Express.js server is built and run without docker-compose ensure the `REDIS_CONNECTION_STRING` environment variable is provided when Redis is not using the default `redis://localhost:6379` connection string.*